hai-nguyen-van/thinkpad-x1/README.md

 ----------------------

-Monitor Degradation and Failure of your Hard Drive
+Monitor and Gauge Hard Drive Failure
 ----------------------
 Monitoring your hard drive health allows you [to gauge (and eventually to anticipate) disk failure to avoid data loss](http://www.linuxjournal.com/content/know-when-your-drives-are-failing-smartd).
 This information is computed and reported by the disk thanks to the [SMART](http://wdc.custhelp.com/app/answers/detail/a_id/251/) technology.